 The divisive issue of tort reform is of major concern for attorneys who represent medical malpractice victims.
 Lawyers are fearful that caps on malpractice payouts could impact their abilities to hire the right experts, prepare a compelling case, and provide well-deserving clients with the solid representation they desperately need.

 Medical malpractice is the third leading cause of death in the United States.
 Medical malpractice also leaves victims paralyzed, brain damaged, missing limbs, and facing other lifelong medical problems.
-No matter what reform measures legislators may take, the Baltimore and Washington D.C. attorneys of Schochor and Staton, P.A. are prepared to take every measure to protect your rights and ensure you obtain full and fair compensation.
+No matter what reform measures legislators may take, the Baltimore and Washington D.C. attorneys of Schochor, Staton, Goldberg, and Cardea, P.A. are prepared to take every measure to protect your rights and ensure you obtain full and fair compensation.

 Appropriate compensation in a medical malpractice claim can help reimburse you and your family for medical expenses, lost wages, and additional expenses.
 It can also help you pay for future health care and restore some measure of quality of life.
 Severely injured malpractice victims could face a lifetime of medical complications that require extensive and costly care.
 Placing caps on medical malpractice claims will limit patients’ ability to obtain the medical care required to manage their condition.